coreruleset/documentation/content/development/contribution_guidelines.md

 m(?:a(?:ilto|ven)|umble|ms)
 ```

 The above expression is an optimization because it reduces the number of backtracking steps when a branch fails.
-The regular expressions in the CRS contain lists of tens or even hundreds of words.
+The regular expressions in the CRS are often comprised of lists of tens or even hundreds of words.
 Reading such an expression in an optimized form is difficult: even the _simple_ optimized example above is difficult to read.

 In general, contributors should not try to optimize contributed regular expressions and should instead strive for clarity.
 New regular expressions will usually be required to be submitted as a `.data` file for [regexp-assemble]({{< ref "regexp_assemble" >}}) to process.
 In such a file, the regular expression is decomposed into individual parts, making manual optimizations much harder or even impossible (and unnecessary with the use of `regexp-assemble`). `regexp-assemble` performs some common optimizations automatically, such as the one shown above.